 The non-drug supports each person with a learning disability and dementia engages with over a six-month period in the study has been personalised to them.
 This is based on their needs, the changing issues they have been facing as a result of dementia, and their own personal preferences and wishes.

 Non-drug supports included in the study to date are life story work, digital photo album, online reminiscence activities, a playlist for life (individualised music), environmental changes such as lighting or different flooring, aromatherapy, cookery and exercise.

 It's like 'we'll try this drug, we'll increase that drug, we'll double the dose', but why are they not suggesting this instead?

-The project uses a range of other research methods to find out if non-drug supports lead to positive changes for individuals.
-This includes taking measures before, during and after the interventions, talking to staff and to participants and using an intervention log.
+The project used a range of other research methods to find out if non-drug supports led to positive changes for individuals.
+This included taking measures before, during and after the interventions, talking to staff and to participants and using an intervention log.

 Co-researchers with a learning disability have taken part in photovoice training.
 This is a method of data collection that captures everyday life through photographs.